-Tallahassee is the capital of Florida and the county seat of Leon County in Florida's panhandle.
+Tallahassee is the capital of the state of Florida and the county seat of Leon County in Florida's panhandle.
 The city is a popular college town with the Florida State University, Florida A&M University, and Tallahassee Community College.

 Tallahassee Population Growth

-The city posted a 273% increase in its population in 1880, when it grew from 384 people to more than 1,400, but the greatest growth occurred in 1930 when the population soared from 10,000 to almost 52,000.
+The city posted a 273% increase in its population in 1880 when it grew from 384 people to more than 1,400, but the most significant growth occurred in 1930 when the population soared from 10,000 to almost 52,000.
 Since then, Tallahassee has posted double-digit growth in every census except 1990, when it grew 10%.

 - Tallahassee's Florida A&M University is the largest historically black university in the country.